GTPB/CPANG19/pages/HIV_exercises.md

 The five reference sequences underlying the mix can be find in the above git repository, see at https://github.com/cbg-ethz/5-virus-mix/blob/master/data/REF.fasta.

 At home, you can rely on sra-tools (more specifically `fastq-dump`) to download data from SRA.
-At GTPB, Illumina and PacBio data is already available at your workstations in the folder `/media/gtpb_shared_drive/To_Participant/`.
+At GTPB, Illumina, 454 and PacBio data is already available at your workstations in the folder `~/cpang19/day2/`.

-More concretely, we ask you to work on the following tasks in groups of four (in any order, based on your groups preferences):
+More concretely, we ask you to work on the following tasks in groups of three or four (in any order, based on your groups preferences):

 - Study the effect of using a pan-genone reference on the read alignments.
 First, spot some examples of regions of high sequence diversity within the reads.
 Construct a pan-genome representation of the five reference genomes, use it to align reads to it, surject them to a linear reference and compare the results to BWA.
 Second, think of ways to quantify the quality of the alignments across all reads and study the effect of different strategies for pan-genome construction on that measure.